'Vanishing New York' Author Steps Up the Cynicism with New Blog 'The Grumbler'

 DNAinfo News Editor

-MANHATTAN — What’s a local blogger to do with so much frustration over New York’s changing landscape and only one outlet to express it?
+MANHATTAN — What’s a local blogger to do with so much frustration over New York’s changing landscape and only one outlet to express his anger?

-For the author of the website Jeremiah’s Vanishing New York — billed as “a bitterly nostalgic look at a city in the process of going extinct” — the answer is to start a new blog to handle the spillover from reporting on Manhattan’s transformation from gritty to glam.
+For the author of the popular website Jeremiah’s Vanishing New York — touted as “a bitterly nostalgic look at a city in the process of going extinct” — the answer is to start a new blog to handle the abundant cynicism that spills over from reporting daily on Manhattan’s continued transformation from gritty to glam.

-The Grumbler, the new online effort from Vanishing New York founder Jeremiah Moss, will opine on a broader range of complaints.
+The Grumbler, the new online effort from Vanishing New York founder Jeremiah Moss, seeks to opine on a broader range of complaints from the curmudgeon’s-eye view of the evolving metropolis.

-“One of my motivations behind the Grumbler had to do with the ways in which, over time, I had diluted the original ‘mission’ of JVNY, which began as a personal outlet, really, to preserve memories of the city and also to have a space in which to voice a part of me that was angry and powerless over the rapid, large-scale losses to New York,” said Moss, who writes under a pseudonym and has tallied more than 1,300 blog posts since starting the site three years ago.
+“One of my motivations behind the Grumbler had to do with the ways in which, over time, I had diluted the original ‘mission’ of JVNY, which began as a personal outlet, really, to preserve memories of the city and also to have a space in which to voice a part of me that was angry and powerless over the rapid, large-scale losses to New York,” said Moss, using a penname, who’s tallied more than 1,300 blog posts since starting the site three years ago.

 “The more I wrote, and connected with people, the more I wanted to write, and I found that I was straying from topics within the theme of ‘vanishing New York,’” Moss said.
 “I have felt conflicted about that.
 So it has long seemed necessary to have a place to put ‘the other stuff’ that I was thinking about and wanting to write about.”

-The “other stuff” includes a recent takedown of a new interactive billboard in Times Square that captures images of passersby, marking “another blow to our public privacy,” he wrote.
+The “other stuff,” according to Moss, includes a recent takedown of a new interactive billboard in Times Square that captures images of passersby, marking “another blow to our public privacy,” he wrote.

 “I don't know if anyone wants to read any of this stuff from me — probably many people won't — but I see the Grumbler as something small, with an even smaller audience than JVNY, just a place to catch the run-off, so to speak, of my thoughts, much of which is in the complaint department, but not all.”